Make dinnertime a breeze with these delicious and simple Sheet Pan Chicken Fajitas. They’re delicious and easy to prepare!

 VEGGIES.
 On a large sheet pan, spread out peppers and onions into a single layer.

 MARINADE.
-In a medium bowl, combine oil, lime juice, Worcestershire sauce, and all seasonings.
+In a medium bowl, combine olive oil, lime juice, Worcestershire sauce, and all seasonings.
 Whisk to combine.
 Set aside ¼ cup of marinade.
 Pour ¼ cup marinade all over peppers and onions and toss to combine.

 CHICKEN.
 Place chicken breasts into the remaining marinade, in the bowl, and allow to marinade for 10 minutes.
 Place chicken onto sheet pan with peppers and onions.